Eudonia philerga: Description

 The larvae of E. philerga are about 1/2 inch long and coloured a dull dark green with a head that is reddish brown.
 They have large blackish green protuberances.
 This colouration provides excellent camouflage as, when still, larvae are difficult to see amongst their host plant.
 The pupa is formed amongst moss and surrounded by a thin cocoon.

 Hudson described the adult of the species as follows:

 The expansion of the wings is a little over 3/4 inch.
 The fore-wings are rather narrow, dull white, speckled and obscurely marked with black.
 There is a short thick black streak at the base, the first line is white, obscurely margined with black towards the termen; the orbicular and claviform form an obscure black patch; the reniform is 8-shaped white margined with black and touching a small black mark on the costa; the second line is white, distinct, edged with black, the terminal space is black except the sub-terminal line, which is frequently broken and often touches the second line near the middle; there is a terminal row of white dots.
 The hind-wings are pale yellowish-white strongly shaded with grey towards the termen.
 The cilia of all the wings are dull white with a darker line.

 Hudson noted that when at rest on trees or rocks, the colouration of the adult moth also provides excellent camouflage, safeguarding it from predators.

 Distribution

 This species is endemic to New Zealand.
 It is found throughout the country and regarded as being common.

 Behaviour

 It has been hypothesised that this species has two broods; and that adults of the autumn generation hibernate, since adults have been taken by light trapping during winter.
 Adults are on the wing throughout the year though more frequently from October to April.
-The adults of this species are attracted to light.
+The adults of this species are attracted to light and have been collected via a mercury vapour light trap.